 The Submissions Timeline insight tracks submissions to your assignment and visually represents them.
-For each day that received submissions, a bar is shown within the chart.
+Each bar in this chart represents a day of received submissions.
 This insight gives you an understanding of when students engage with their assignments.
 It is particularly useful when you allow students to draft their work so you can see their engagement over time.

 Red bars represent submissions that were uploaded after the due date of the assignment.
 You’ll only see them if ‘Allow late submissions’ is enabled.